‘I Know You Chinese People’

-Model minority is a placeholder slur that in the best of times merely affords Asian North Americans a guest pass at the cool kids’ table even as its very name is weaponized to shame and exclude other minorities, in particular Blacks, as being implicitly substandard.
+Model minority is a placeholder slur that, in the best of times, merely affords Asian North Americans a guest pass at the cool kids’ table even as its very words are weaponized to exclude and shame other people of colour, in particular Blacks, as being implicitly substandard.
 It is one side of a coin that faces up or down according to the status du jour of China-Western relations, and whose flip side—yellow peril—attempts to justify anti-Asian racism by shifting responsibility for China’s transgressions, real or perceived, onto Asian-appearing people.
-When an unflattering news story breaks that can expediently be laid at our feet, “model minority” is stripped from us and replaced with sneers and disgusted looks, shouts of “chink” and “go back to your country,” property damage, and physical violence.
+When an unflattering international news story breaks that can expediently be laid at our feet, “model minority” is stripped from us and replaced with sneers, looks of disgust, shouts of “chink” and “go back to your country,” or worse.

 Blue eyes, brown eyes: What Jane Elliott's famous experiment says about race 50 years on | The Arizona Republic